SanelRyan/JustFly/README.md

 ### Commands
 - /fly - Enable/Disable flight for self
 - /fly [player] - Enable/Disable flight for specified user
-- /fly [player] check - Check if specified user is flying or not

 ### Permissions
 - justfly.fly - Allows you to do /fly for self
-- justfly.fly.others.enable - Allows you to enable another person's flight with /fly [player]
-- justfly.fly.others.disable - Allows you to enable another person's flight with /fly [player]
+- justfly.fly_others - Allows you to enable/disable another person's flight with /fly [player]